tytydraco/yessleep/out/Every_time_someone_enters_the_prompt_three_times_their_loved_ones_disappear_And_now_my_son_is_missing.md

 I looked out into the distance, squinting, trying to find them in the darkness.

-And sure enough, under the moonlight, I saw two figures, illuminated by the moonlight, heading straight for the water at the foot of the bridge.
+And sure enough, under the moonlight, I saw two figures heading straight for the water at the foot of the bridge.

 I sprinted in their direction as fast as I could, but quickly realized that I was too far behind.
 I then saw them enter in the water and slowly wade in, as their silhouettes submerged deeper and deeper into it.